 - Step-by-Step Photos: Check out the blog post above for step-by-step photos to guide you through how this pumpkin puree recipe should look at each stage.

 - Like this Recipe?
-It would mean SO much to me if you could leave a 5* rating and tell all your gluten free friends about this Pumpkin Puree recipe!
+It would mean SO much to me if you could leave a 5* rating and a little review about this Pumpkin Puree recipe!
+I’d love to hear what you used it for and it really helps support my website.
+Thank you xx

 Nutrition